-With full length windows, crisp white bedding, a hot shower, brand new AC and even a TV – these are some of the most luxurious bungalows available on the island.
-The Pipes design, while novel, has been thoroughly considered for the situation, with nice touches like a foot shower right outside the door to avoid bringing the soft sand inside.
+With full length windows, crisp white bedding, a hot shower, brand new AC and even a TV – these are some of the most luxurious bungalows available on the island of Koh Rong Samloem.
+The Pipes Resort’s design, while novel, has been thoroughly considered for the situation, with nice touches like a foot shower right outside the door to avoid bringing the powdery soft sand inside.

-The best part of this island retreat was definitely: being able to walk straight onto the this insanely beautiful beach.
-Say goodbye to your shoes and settle in for island life!
+The best part of an island retreat on Koh Rong Samloem was definitely being able to walk straight out our bedroom onto the insanely beautiful beach.
+We said goodbye to our shoes and settled in for island life!

-They also have adorable twin swings in the shallows of the sea, creating a picture-perfect backdrop for a shot of this tranquil island.
+The Pipes Resort also have adorable swings in the shallows of the sea, creating a picture-perfect backdrop for shots of this tranquil island.

 Breakfast was also included in our stay, and we were able to enjoy it from the stretch of beach right outside our front door which was bliss.

 To be brutally honest, breakfast wasn’t anything special, trying very much trying to cater to western tastes.
 Our recommendation would be to go for the fresh fruit based ones!